Muldec/stash-wiki/Roadmap.md

 Add a watch later boolean to scenes for scenes which you're interested in, but don't necessarily want to assign a rating to yet.

+### JSON Schema

+The exported JSON needs to be defined using the [JSON Schema Spec](https://json-schema.org/).
+The spec should be generic enough that other apps could use it.
+The schema should be used to validate any imported JSON.

+Right now the schema uses the performer / studio image as the thing which is hashed as a unique identifier.
+I'm unsure if it might be better to take the images out of the JSON...

+### Multiple Performer Images

+Adding multiple images for a performer seems like a good change.
+Make them taggable so the user can configure what type of images they see when they see a performer card.
+TBD how this would change the JSON schema.

 ## Medium Term

 ### DVDs / Collections